 Xi Cha Milk Tea Catches Fire in Microwave, Sparks Safety Concerns

-A recent incident in which a consumer's cup of milk tea from the popular brand, Xi Cha, caught fire after being heated in a microwave oven has sparked widespread concern about the safe use of microwaves.
-The incident occurred when a netizen placed their Xi Cha milk tea in the microwave for just 30 seconds, only to see it erupt in flames.
-This disturbing incident surfaced on social media, where a netizen in Fuzhou, China, attempted to heat up a cup of milk tea from Xi Cha in a microwave, with alarming consequences.
+A disturbing incident in which a consumer's cup of milk tea from the popular brand, Xi Cha, caught fire after being heated in a microwave oven has sparked widespread concern about the safe use of microwaves.
+The incident occurred when a netizen in Fuzhou, China, attempted to heat up a cup of milk tea from Xi Cha in a microwave for just 30 seconds, with alarming consequences.
+In response, Xi Cha issued a statement reminding customers that their cups are designed for single-use only and should not be heated in the microwave, suggesting instead that customers transfer the milk tea to a different container before heating it.

 15 May 2025